Not a Pawn…RAID Japan’s “The Bishop”

 ON THE WATER

 Before we dive int this section, I have to admit, The Bishop sat on the rack for quite some time before being brought into active duty.
-Since then, it has pretty much lived in my hands and rod locker for over the last 2+ years.
-It has been taken to lakes with reputations darker than a possessed 40lb catfish’s soul, tested with numerous techniques and in countless situations.
-So get ready to hear the truth about this stick with its cute churchy name, as I’ve got a few quick stories to tell.
+Since then, it has been in my hands for the last 2+ years.
+It has been fished at lakes with reputations darker than a possessed 40lb catfish’s soul, tested with numerous techniques and in countless situations.
+So let’s hear the truth about this stick with its cute churchy name.

-Let’s set the scene.
 It’s late Fall and it’s the kind of morning where the fog rolls off the lake like ghost breath.
 I’m on a coastal California reservoir where the fish are smarter than most people on Reddit and more selective than my Ex.
-The combo in hand consists of The Bishop, A heavily modded Steez SV-TW H, 12lb Sniper FC and a 1/4oz 3/0 Decoy Zero Dan.
-The rig of the day?
-A Gika with a creature bait that looks like something that largies and smallies should have a restraining order filed against (actually just a 5″ Hula Grub).
+The combo in hand consists of The Bishop, A heavily modded Steez SV-TW H, 12lb Sniper FC and a 1/4oz 3/0 Decoy Zero Dan sporting a 5″ Hula Grub.

-After about 5 minutes of playing footsie with the partially submerged brush along the rocky shoreline, that first tap lit up the morning and shot straight into my grubby paws.
+After some quality time playing footsie with the partially submerged brush along the rocky shoreline, that first tap lit up the morning and shot straight into my grubby paws.
 Reel down, swing hard and the bishop pretty much stopped 1/3-1/2 of the way into my hook-set.
-I mean it shut down quickly and literally ripped that first fish out of the cover, as it made a feeble attempt to get the upper hand.
+I mean it shut down quickly and literally ripped that first fish out of the cover, as it made one feeble attempt to get the upper hand.
 First though?… “I like that”. and after a quick, acrobatic fight, that smaller specimen was soon in the boat.
-I chose to stay dedicated to the Gika all day, as those initial casts and that first fish really showed me a lot, making that rig a ton of fun to fish.
+With that, I chose to stay dedicated to the Gika all day, as those initial casts and that first fish really showed me a lot, genuinely making that rig a ton of fun to fish.
 There was plenty of largies and smallies ranging from 1.5 to 3.5 lbs caught and even though there was nothing big put in the boat, it was a revealing and great first run.
-I was honestly impressed.

-A few months later, I found myself at a favorite SoCal reservoir—one of those lakes where quality fish in that 5-8lb range are fairly common and DD’s are taken often.
+A few months later, into Winter, I found myself at a favorite SoCal reservoir known for its quality-sized fish.
 It’s a place close to my heart that can treat you real well, but can also send seasoned anglers into therapy.
-With The Bishop in hand (even though I was slightly concerned about being outgunned) I settled into a game plan.
-Fish deeper water (up-hill), picking apart rocky points, slowly work plastics and jigs through thick brush if needed.
+With The Bishop in hand (even though I was honestly slightly concerned about being outgunned) I settled into a game plan.
+Fish deeper water (up-hill), picking apart rocky points, slowly working soft plastics and jigs through whatever it took.

-To say things “went well” is an understatement.
+To say things “went well” from a testing standpoint is an understatement.
 Time after time, in up to 35 feet of water, The Bishop tiptoed baits across jagged rock edges/piles making sure it painted a clear pic of what was happening below.
 It let me finesse my offerings through underwater branches like I was threading a needle.
-Throughout the the day, it was that uncanny balance of finesse and whenever needed, controlled violence that stood out most.
-I connected with a solid number of fish in the 3 to 5 pound range—each one yanked from rock piles and even a few in tight quarters that would’ve had many other rods in this class sweating like a crackhead in a police station.
+Throughout the the day, it was that uncanny balance of finesse and control that stood out most.
+I connected with a solid number of fish in the 3 to 5 pound range—each one yanked from rock piles and even a few from somewhat dense deep water brush that would’ve had many other rods in this class sweating like a crackhead in a police station.
 That said, The Bishop was continuing to impress me.
-I was falling in love…

-Was The Bishop stressed a bit during the fight?
+So…was The Bishop stressed a bit during the fight?
 Not gonna lie…Yes, but it was also able to effectively keep that fish pinned and respectfully turn its head when needed.
 While it was a bit tested, it also made for one of my favorite catches of the year.
 This one was a huge confidence builder in the rod, while also being just one more event that would help solidify my appreciation for this stick’s capabilities.
-Again, the tip section is soft enough to give a bait a heartbeat, but this stick is armed with plenty enough backbone to make fish regret their life choices once a hook-set was initiated.
+Even with a tip section that is soft enough to give a bait a heartbeat, this stick is armed with plenty enough backbone to make fish regret their life choices once a hook-set was initiated.

 In moderate-to-heavy cover, across sharp, unforgiving structure, and even in strong wind, The Bishop mixed finesse and power very well.

-Fast forward to another day at that coastal lake, again, in the fall, almost a year later.
+Fast forward past many successful outings with The Bishop, to another day at that coastal lake.
+Again, in the fall, almost a year later.
 Another quiet foggy morning filled with some quality fish, burned off and was replaced by a rising wind that refused to blow in just one direction—just the kind of infuriating crosswind that often turns slack line management into a full-time job.
 Detecting bites in that kind of “breeze” can be a nightmare.
 Subtle pickups tend to vanish, and everything can start to feel like you’re dragging your bait through a wind tunnel full of mud.
 But The Bishop?…It refused to be silenced.
 Even in the gusty chaos, it continued to transmit the important stuff—those delicate thumps were a bit more difficult to detect, but they were still well-defined.
 It registered those pressure changes, and “tap-tap” hesitations cleanly.
-Its characteristics such as those that separate this caliber of rod from most of the overhyped ones you’ll find at big box stores and even some that cost much, much more than this one.
+Its characteristics such as those that separate this caliber of rod from most of the overhyped ones you’ll find at big box stores and even some that cost much, much more than The Bishop.
 Countless fish were taken in those tough conditions, ranging from scrappy one-pounders to a few freight trains that reminded me of why I don’t fish with spinning gear unless I’m emotionally compromised.
-The tip didn’t just survive the wind—it almost weaponized it, allowing me to continue imparting action, detect changes in structure/cover and stay responsive enough to convert many of those faint bites into full send positive hook-sets/landed fish.
+The tip didn’t just survive the wind—it almost weaponized it, allowing me to continue imparting action, detect changes in structure/cover and stay responsive enough to convert most of those faint bites into full send positive hook-sets/landed fish.
 In conditions where lesser rods go numb, The Bishop still whispered through the line—sarcastically, of course….
 “Oh, you didn’t feel that bite?
 That’s cute.”

 Towards the end of the day, I pulled into a heavily stained, wind-blown shallow cove with a lone pair of small bushes sticking up in the middle of it.
 Armed with a 3/16oz Tokyo Rig and a 3″ DoLive Craw, I pitched the rig to the backside of the cover and pulled off some line to let it fall as straight down as possible.
-Before I could engage the reel, I felt a “pop”, watched my line jump and take off.
+Before I could engage the reel, I felt a “pop”, and watched my line take off.
 I immediately engaged the Steez and swung hard.
-Once again, the 6’7″ rod, now nicknamed “The Velvet Hammer”, was stopped short in its tracks as that hook-set hit hard and was definitely crossing eyes on the other end of the line.
-Sure enough, that fish headed straight back towards the trees, but myself and The Bishop had other plans.
-I stood my ground, back arched in the opposite direction and turned that fish around with both authority and some finesse.
+Once again, the 6’7″ rod, now nicknamed “The Velvet Hammer”, was stopped short in its tracks as that hook-set hit hard.
+Sure enough, that fish headed straight back towards the trees, but I had other plans.
+I stood my ground, back arched in the opposite direction and turned that fish around with authority.
 A few moments later, the 6.6 lb greenie was on board for a quick photo shoot.
 Yet another testament to this rod’s sensitivity and backbone power.

 That scenario—and how the rod handled that whole situation—was the closing argument.

-Since then, The Bishop has been with me on countless outings to local lakes, Northern & Southern waters, vacation in Missouri at Table Rock and Arkansas at Bull Shoals, then back to Cali where it’s seen so much action.
-In all honesty, I’ve had to force myself to pick up other rods.
+Since then, The Bishop has been with me on countless outings to local lakes, Northern & Southern waters, vacations in Missouri at Table Rock and Arkansas at Bull Shoals, then back to Cali where it’s seen so much action.
+In all honesty, at times, I’ve had to force myself to pick up other rods.
 It’s been that much fun.

 Pros & Cons